Burning questions

 The advantage of a microwave as a cooking device is portability.
 While there are portable cooktops and grills, a microwave is safer, lighter and requires less energy to use.
 That’s why sailors and campers commonly utilize microwaves in their travels.
 They often use solar panels to meet the energy needs of all of their equipment.

 Portable solar panels come in different sizes and shapes.
 You can use flexible solar panels that can be installed with adhesives on your RV or boat.
 There are also foldable solar panels with kickstands that you can unpack and install anywhere.
-The energy needs of a traveler are relatively low and even a couple of solar panels sometimes are enough.
+The energy needs of a traveler are relatively low and even a couple of solar panels sometimes are enough to save with comfort.

 Consider adding a power station to your solar panels.
 The power station combines an inverter, a charge controller, and a small power bank – perfect for keeping your devices charged wherever you are.
 Together with solar panels, a power station makes a PV generator.
 To learn more about choosing the right solar panels for your PV generator, check out our article called "Finding Solar Panels for a PV Generator: Tips and Tools."